activa-prefapp/oam-applications/applications/external-dns/README.md

 ## Deploy a sample application

-Once everything is deployed correctly, you can follow the [aws documentation](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html) and deploy the sample application.
+Once everything is deployed correctly, you can follow the [external-dns documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#verify-externaldns-works-service-example) and deploy the sample application.

 ## Uninstall